soxidus/Boardgame-Bot/README.md

 quit
 ```
 If that didn't throw any errors like "User not found" or "Database not found", you have just created the database structure described in [database_structure.md](database_structure.md).
-Have a closer look at it if you jsut copy-pasted the queries above and are not entirely sure what you just did!
+Have a closer look at it if you just copy-pasted the queries above and are not entirely sure what you just did!

 ### Get your own Telegram Bot!